 Our Training Webinar Series

-We are proud to offer "Driving With Autism: A Supportive Webinar."
-This 7-part webinar series is taught by a live, virtual expert instructor and focuses on the very specific training needs of autistic individuals.
+We are proud to offer "Driving With Autism: Driver Readiness Webinars."
+This 8-part webinar series is taught by a live, virtual expert instructor and focuses on the very specific training needs of autistic individuals.
 The series focuses on one topic per week and teaches it in a way that is easy to digest and gives students the space to process the information before we move on.
-The topics include:
+Our goal is to help individuals know the expectations of learning to drive and going over concepts that most driver schools do not cover like sensory needs.
+We want them to obtain their license!

 - Motivation: Starting the Driving Journey and Roadmap